olegos2/mobox/README.md

 ```bash
 rm -rf $PREFIX/glibc/opt/termux-style
 ```
+* Some devices may have prefix creation freeze issues when installing PhysX, in this case change settings in `Compatibility settings` menu
+* For SD845 device, disable dri3 in `Compatibility settings` menu

 #
 Big thanks to Hugo, JeezDisReez, ptitSeb, MishkaKolos, Xanzo, Jotaros, Maxython and others for help.